Credit Info Center's Credit Repair FAQs

 - Proof that this collector has the legal right to collect on it

 The more times this debt has been sold over the years, the less likely the collector can fulfill all of these requirements.
+Debt validation can remove collections from your credit report.
 Back to Top

 What are credit repair companies?